katalon-studio-samples/framework-integration/README.md

 * Parallel execution
 * Integration with various systems: Jira, qTest, etc.
 * Continous integration with Jenkins, Circle CI, etc.
-* In-app reporting and insights with Katalon Analytics.
+* In-app reporting and insights with Katalon Analytics

 ## How to use it